EmaroLab/kinect_calibration/openni_skeleton_tracking/openni_tracker/README.md

 ## Kinect Patching
 if by doing this you receive a error message concerning that the **Kinect is not connected**, even indeed it is, you need to install a patch that can be found here: https://github.com/avin2/SensorKinect
 <p>
-To install it perform the following operations (references can be found here: http://www.sustainablenetworks.org/CIS623/?page_id=54):
+To install it, you should perform the following operations (references can be found here: http://www.sustainablenetworks.org/CIS623/?page_id=54):
 ```
 mkdir ~/kinectdriver
 cd ~/kinectdriver